 <ul>

-<li>Want to learn how to program, but aren't familiar with development</li>
+<li>Want to learn to code but aren't familiar with the development</li>

-<li>Want to get into a new profession</li>
+<li>Want to enter a new profession</li>

 <li>Want to develop yourself</li>